 Digital Lives of Older Australians

-Older Australians are embracing the digital life.
+Australians over the age of 65 are embracing the digital life.
 This is no mean fete when you consider that the only screens available to people in the early 1950s were in cinema.

 ACMA released research by Roy Morgan (from 2015) showing the extent and character of their online participation: